 |Village Administration, Mayor, Village Council||Discretionary funds for special projects|

 The process is simple; donors write a check to “Amberley Village” and enter the name of the recipient fund on the check’s memo blank.
-Mail the check to Village Hall, 7149 Ridge Rd., 45237.
+Mail the check to Amberley Village Municipal Building, 7149 Ridge Rd., 45237.
 The donation will be acknowledged and deposited in the correct account.

 Donations to any of the funds supplement the amount budgeted to the designated department or committee; donations are not be used as a substitute for budgetary allocations.
 For further information, contact Kathy Harcourt by calling 531-8675.